 Coordinator: Professor Thomas Bo Jensen

-Research Lab 3: Emerging Architecture
+Research Lab 3: Emerging Architectures and Sustainability

 To contribute to reducing the growing gap between global and local societal challenges related to space and architecture on one hand and the present decline of large sectors of the profession on the other.